-You must submit proof of curing the deficiency along with a \$120 reinstatement fee as provided by Admin.
-R. Mont.
-24.101.403.
+You must submit a copy of the Notice of Deficiency Determination letter sent to you with proof of curing the deficiency along with a reinstatement fee of \$200.
 If your administrative suspension was related to a NSF payment, you must submit a cashier's check or money order for all fees.
 You may also be required to submit documents as evidence you have cured other types of deficiencies.
 If you satisfactorily cure the deficiency, your administratively suspended license will be transferred to the status prior to the administrative suspension, as long as you timely renew your license and are not otherwise subject to a restricted license status.